MansurYa/obsidian-timelines-with-interpretations-workout/README.md

   - Optional
   - Adds the applied css class to the note card associated with this span info block

+## Timeline Interpretation Span block
+- Hidden in preview by default in order to keep the note clean

+### Date
+- The date of the event should coincide with the date of the interpretation, and in general the rules are the same

+### Event_title
+- The name of the event for which this note is interpretation.
+That is, the Title in event should present the Event-title in interpretation

+### interpretation_number
+- Whole chili.
+They collectively determine the order of interpretation

+### Title
+  - Optional
+  - if the title is not present, it is assumed that `Interpretation №{interpretation_number}`

 ## Release Notes

+### V0.4.0
+- Adding timeline with interpretations

 ### V0.3.7
 - Description from frontmatter